python-discord/code-jam-6-qualifier/alternative-1-datetime-parsing/README.md

 - **Submission form:** https://forms.gle/MzzZs9mFMKe2bwP77
 - **Theme suggestions:** https://forms.gle/ejkha9bF6kKjnRJJA

-The qualifier task for the upcoming Winter Code Jam is to write an [ISO-8601 timestamp](https://www.iso.org/iso-8601-date-and-time-format.html) parser function.
+This qualifier task for the upcoming Winter Code Jam is inspired by the [ISO-8601 timestamp](https://www.iso.org/iso-8601-date-and-time-format.html).
+It will be your task to write a function that's able to parse some of the formats described by this standard. **Exactly which formats your function has to support is described below** in the requirements sections.

 We have provided you with a stub function in [qualifier.py](./qualifier.py) and it is your job to write the function body.
 To qualify for the code jam, your function needs to pass all of the basic requirements listed below.
 Additional points will be awarded if your function also passes any of the advanced requirements.

 **You must write all the parsing from scratch.
 Using any kind of datestring parsing feature in your solution, either from a third party or a standard library module, will disqualify you from joining the Code Jam.**